No items found.

 Lifestyle medicine, and Newson Clinic’s holistic approach to hormone health

-Newson Health is pleased to offer hormone coil fitting and removal services, including the Mirena, Kyleena, Jaydess as well as copper coils, at our flagship Stratford-upon-Avon clinic.
+Newson Clinic is pleased to offer hormone coil fitting and removal services, including the Mirena, Kyleena, Jaydess as well as copper coils, at our flagship Stratford-upon-Avon clinic.

 Mirena Coil